 - Manage the disposition of them

-More goes into converting an idea to a well-executed investment, but the list above highlights some of our most important responsibilities.
-Since we do not deploy capital into tradeable securities, we have to be adept at talent acquisition and retention in our own business, and the ones we buy, in order to add value for our investors.
-We may have great insights about where we should buy properties and how they should be financed, but without the people to execute on these insights, then they may end up as good ideas that were not brought to fruition in a profitable manner.
+More goes into converting an idea into a well-executed investment, but the list above highlights some of our most important responsibilities.
+Since we do not deploy capital into tradeable securities, we have to be adept at talent acquisition and retention in our own business and the ones we buy in order to add value for our investors.
+We may have great insights about where we should buy properties and how they should be financed, but without the people to execute these insights, then they may end up as good ideas that were not brought to fruition in a profitable manner.
 Thus, not only do we have to be adept at managing investments, we must be just as strong in the realm of human capital management.

 One of the most important roles of a manager is to match the right people in the right jobs and then give them the guidance and direction to help them do their best while contributing to the overall goals of the organization.
 It is not always easy to get people to stretch, to go outside of their comfort zones, and hold them accountable, but this is a necessary part of leading people if one wants to achieve results.
 As legendary Dallas Cowboys coach Tom Landry said,

 As legendary Dallas Cowboys coach Tom Landry said,Leadership is getting someone to do what they do not want to do, to achieve what they want to achieve.Click To Tweet